 3. Data Sources Beyond Microsoft

 Many mid-market companies work with a mix of systems: SAP, Shopware, WooCommerce, industry-specific ERPs, Google Analytics, various CRM systems.
 Power BI can connect to many of them — but Copilot works best when data lives in Fabric.
 That means: migration, transformation, additional effort.
+An existing data warehouse such as SQL Server, Snowflake, or Databricks can also be connected directly, without migrating it to Fabric first — see oneAgent on your data warehouse.

 4. No Dedicated BI Team